libigl/libigl.github.io/docs/tutorial.md

 _Entry Missing_

-### Heat Method for Fast Geodesic Distance Approximation
+### Heat Method For Fast Geodesic Distance Approximation

 In the [Exact Discrete Geodesic Distances](#exact-discrete-geodesic-distances) example above, geodesic distances are computed _exactly_.
 This is an expensive